kenrmayfield/PVE_RTL8125BG_ASUS_NUC_14_Essential_LAN/README.md

 ## Prerequisites
 You need an internet connection to download the driver package.
 If your NIC is not working yet, you can use:
 - An external NIC / Dock (JSAUX Steam Deck Dock in my case)
-- Preload the package beforehand
+- Preload the packages and dependencies beforehand
 - Use the built-in WiFi (if available with your Device)

 ## Installation Steps